matishsiao/formosa/README.md

 # Configuration

-use json format to configuration proxy setting.
+using json format to configuration.

 ## Configuration Example